discovery-and-mastery-working-group/discovery-and-mastery-working-group.github.io/index.md

 We're Free and Open Source
 --------------------------

-All our specifications and analysis published to the repo are licensed under the [MIT Open Source Licence]()
+All our specifications and analysis published to the repo are licensed under the MIT Open Source Licence.

 We welcome you to send us your ideas for how we can improve our specs.